Union Metallic Cartridge Company: Independent history

 The New York sporting goods firm of Schuyler, Hartley & Graham purchased two small New England cartridge manufacturers in 1866.
 Machinery from the Crittenden & Tibbals Manufacturing Company of South Coventry, Connecticut, and from C.D.
 Leet of Springfield, Massachusetts, was moved to Bridgeport where ammunition production began as the Union Metallic Cartridge & Cap Company until the operation was incorporated as Union Metallic Cartridge Company in September 1867.

 A powder magazine on Success Hill was destroyed by explosion of 16 tons of gunpowder on 14 May 1906.
 There were no deaths, but damage was reported as far away as Long Island.
 In February 1909 UMC completed a 190 ft shot tower which was the tallest building in Connecticut for many years.
 The red brick shot tower functioned by dropping molten lead from a height of 133 ft into vats of cold water 6 ft deep.

 Merger with Remington

 Schuyler, Hartley & Graham had purchased the firearms manufacturing firm of E. Remington and Sons in 1888 and formed Remington Arms as the firearms manufacturing arm of their sporting goods business.
 Remington merged with UMC in 1912 and Bridgeport became Remington-UMC corporate headquarters while firearms production stayed in Ilion, New York.
 Manufacture of ammunition continued at Bridgeport until 1970.
+In 1970, Remington/UMC built a new ammunition factory in Lonoke, Arkansas.
 Remington corporate headquarters moved to Delaware in 1984, and Remington had completely vacated the Bridgeport factory complex by 1988.